Movement & Mind-Body Therapies

 |Hispanic or Latino||1|

-Americans aren’t the only ones with an interest in Mind-Body Therapies.
+Students from other countries are interested in Mind-Body Therapies, too.
 About 9.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia